AnouskaRalph/sei-project-3/README.md

 # The Montréal Project - GA Project Three

+The Montréal Project is a MERN stack app designed for local people to share their experiences and favorite destinations in and around Montréal.
+Users can either browse from a wide range of activites and can add their own attractions once signed up, allowing them to also comment and rate other users postings.
+The aim was to build a fun and interactive site for Montréal dwellers.

 ### Goal and timeframe

-- The third project was a group one, we had 8days to create a fully functioning
+- This was a four person group project, we had 8days to create a fully functioning application.

 ### Technologies Used
-- React
-- Express API
+- React.js
 - Node.js
+- Express
-- MongoDB / Mongoose
+- MongoDB/Mongoose
+- Semantic UI React
 - Axios
-- SASS
-- Semantic UI React
+- React Mapbox GL
+- Nodemon
+- HTTP-proxy-middleware
+- Bcrypt
+- jsonwebtoken
+- Git, and GitHub

 ### Process

-We created a web application that allowed residents of Montréal to share and find their favourite activities and local spots.
-It was a full-stack application, with an Express API using MongoDB and React on the front-end.
+.
 We utilised wireframes on Figma to guide the MVP and Trello for managing progress.
 As a team of four, we split the tasks, sometimes working individually and sometimes pair coding.

 - Working on a group project creating a wireframe was really important to make sure we were all working to the same goal.
 - Communication was key in building this app to we spent a lot of time building the wireframe and logic flow of the site.